-- The Chief Executive and the Finance Director are primarily responsible for maintaining dialogue with shareholders, supported by the Company's broker. - The Chief Executive and Finance Director hold both one-to-one and group meetings with shareholders and the investing community following the announcement of the annual and interim results.
-The Chairman also attends a number of these group meetings. - Following these meetings, the Group's brokers provide independent and anonymised feedback to the Board on shareholders' views.
+- The Chairman and the Finance Director are primarily responsible for maintaining dialogue with shareholders, supported by the Company's broker. - The Chairman and Finance Director hold both one-to-one and group meetings with shareholders and the investing community following the announcement of the annual and interim results. - Following these meetings, the Group's brokers provide independent and anonymised feedback to the Board on shareholders' views.